-Operating a Vault
+Operating a Vault client

-Oracle agents are nodes that listen to Stellar's overlay network and collect consensus related messages.
+Oracle agents are nodes that listen to Stellar's overlay network and collect consensus-related messages.
 Consensus messages are key to Vault operators as consensus is required to fulfill issue and redeem requests from users.

 - 1.Provide Collateral The amount of collateral provided determines how many assets the Vault can accept for safekeeping.

 - 2.Issue: When users want to bridge assets to the Spacewalk-chain, they select a Vault that supports this asset, create a new issue request on that chain (targeting the selected Vault) and then transfer the respective amount of stablecoins to that Vault's Stellar account.
 The issued amount is counted against the Vaults provided collateral to ensure that the Vault is still over-collateralized against the assets it holds.
 The Vault then ensures that the amount of wrapped tokens is minted on the Spacewalk-chain.

 - 3.Redeem: Vaults listen for redeem requests emitted on the Spacewalk-chain.
 Upon receiving such a request, the vault releases the stablecoins back to the user who issued the request on Stellar.

 - 4.Replace: When Vaults want to exit the Spacewalk 'ecosystem', they can send a replace request to move their locked assets to another Vault.
 The other Vault accepts these assets for safekeeping under the condition that it has enough free collateral.